CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ##What is CloudSlang?

 CloudSlang is a [YAML](http://www.yaml.org) (version 1.2) based language for describing a workflow.
 Using CloudSlang you can easily define a workflow in a structured, easy-to-understand format that can be run by the CloudSlang Orchestration Engine (Score).
-CloudSlang files can be run by the [CloudSlang CLI](#/docs#cloudslang-cli) or by an embedded instance of Score using the [CloudSlang API](#/docs#cloudslang-api).
+CloudSlang files can be run by the [CloudSlang CLI](#/docs#cloudslang-cli) or by an embedded instance of Score using the [Slang API](#/docs#slang-api).

 ###YAML Overview
 Before writing CloudSlang code it help to have a good working knowledge of YAML.
 The following is a brief overview of some of the YAML specification.
 See the full [YAML specification](http://www.yaml.org/spec/1.2/spec.html) for more information.